Canto degli italiani: The following decades

-"Il Canto degli Italiani" debuted with only a few months left to the revolutions of 1848.
-Shortly before the promulgation of the Statuto Albertino, the constitution that Charles Albert of Sardinia conceded to the Kingdom of Sardinia in Italy on 4 March 1848, political gatherings of more than ten people had become legal, and catchy songs like "Il Canto degli Italiani" could spread by word of mouth.
-Patriots from the 10 December demonstration spread the hymn all over the Italian peninsula.
-The hymn was very popular among the Italian people and the ranks of the Republican volunteers.
-It was commonly sung in most parts of Italy during demonstrations, protests and revolts as a symbol of the Italian unification.
+"Il Canto degli italiani" debuted with a few months left to the revolutions of 1848.
+Shortly before the promulgation of the Statuto Albertino, the constitution that Charles Albert of Sardinia conceded to the Kingdom of Sardinia on 4 March 1848, political gatherings of more than ten people had become legal, and songs like "Il Canto degli italiani" could spread by word of mouth.
+Patriots from the 10 December demonstration spread the hymn all over the Italian Peninsula.
+It became popular among the Italian people and the ranks of the Republican volunteers.
+The hymn was commonly sung in most parts of Italy during demonstrations, protests and revolts as a symbol of the unification.

-The Savoyard authorities censored the fifth strophe to preserve diplomatic relations with the Austrians; but after the declaration of war against the Austrian Empire and the beginning of the First Italian War of Independence (1848–1849), the soldiers and the Savoy military bands performed it so frequently that King Charles Albert was forced to withdraw all censorship.
-The rebels sang "Il Canto degli Italiani" during the Five Days of Milan and at Charles Albert of Piedmont-Sardinia's promulgation of the Statuto Albertino (also in 1848).
-Volunteers for the brief Roman Republic (1849) sang it, and Giuseppe Garibaldi hummed and whistled it during the defense of Rome and the flight to Venice.
+The Savoyard authorities censored the fifth strophe to preserve diplomatic relations with the Austrians; however, after the declaration of war against the Austrian Empire and the beginning of the First Italian War of Independence in 1848, the soldiers and the Savoy military bands performed it so frequently that King Charles Albert was forced to withdraw all censorship.
+The rebels sang "Il Canto degli italiani" during the Five Days of Milan and at Charles Albert of Piedmont-Sardinia's promulgation of the Statuto Albertino.
+Volunteers for the short-lived Roman Republic sang it, and Giuseppe Garibaldi hummed and whistled it during the defense of Rome and the flight to Venice.